vladbagrin/facebook-wrapper/Readme.md

 This is a basic wrapper to the Facebook API, designed to work with Connect and Express in a simple and straightforward manner.
 I will hopefully add more features and make it more robust in time.
+I will gladly accept contributions.

 It was written from scratch, partly inspired by the PHP Facebook API wrapper written by the developers at Heroku.